CosmoCortney/CosmoCortney/README.md

-## Hi there
+## Low-level dev, high-level tea enjoyer

-### Introduction
+### Hi!

-My name is Sophie but I'm also known as Lawn M𝑒ower (formerly CosmoCortney).<br>
+My name is Sophie, also known online as Lawn M𝑒ower (formerly CosmoCortney).<br>
-I started hacking games in late 2009 when I got my Action Replay for the GameCube.
-By modifying offsets and pointer paths of cheat codes I was able to create new ones.
-A year later I got my USB Gecko to scan and edit the RAM of GameCube and Wii games in real-time to by using a remote debugger.
-In 2015 I wanted to edit some assembly code of F-Zero GX for more advanced hacks and got into Programming this way!
-Languages like JavaScript, C++, C# followed the years after.<br>
+I’m a game hacker and software developer with roots in reverse engineering and real-time memory manipulation.
+My journey began in 2009 with an Action Replay for the GameCube, where I started by tweaking offsets and pointer paths of cheat codes.
+A year later I advanced to using a USB Gecko to scan and edit RAM in GameCube and Wii games via remote debugging tools.
+In 2015, I dove into assembly code to create advanced hacks for F-Zero GX, which aroused my interest in programming.
+Since then, I’ve worked with languages like C++, C#, and JavaScript, building game hacking-related tools and other interesting projects.
-After my apprenticeship I worked as a mobile game dev.
-Currently I'm focused on creating game hacking tools and stuff that makes my life easier.<br>
+After completing my apprenticeship in software development, I worked as a mobile game dev, gaining industry experience.
-This account covers all my game hacking-related stuff.
-Below you can find my alt account related to the RetroFuturaGUI framework!
+This GitHub account hosts my game hacking-related projects.
+For my work on the RetroFuturaGUI framework, check out my alt account below.

 <!--
 ### My Projects